Minimum-Area Enclosing Triangle with a Fixed Angle: Overview and Preliminaries

+For the rest of the paper, when looking at an $\omega$-wedge facing down, $R$ represents the left ray and $R'$ represents the right ray (refer to Figure~\ref{figure algo-step0}).
+Also, when we make the $\omega$-wedge turn around $P$, we do it clockwise.

 \begin{definition}[$\omega$-cloud] Let $P$ be a convex $n$-gon and $\omega$ be an angle ($0<\omega<\pi$).
-By rotating an enclosing $\omega$-wedge around $P$, the apex traces a sequence of circular arcs that we call an \emph{$\omega$-cloud} (refer to Figure~\ref{figure algo-step1}). \end{definition}
+By rotating an $\omega$-wedge around $P$ while continually touching $P$, the apex traces a sequence of circular arcs that we call an \emph{$\omega$-cloud} (refer to Figure~\ref{figure algo-step1}). \end{definition}

 There are many technical details involved in the solution to this problem.
-Before getting too caught up in the technical details, let us first review the general approach to our solution.
+Before getting too caught up in these details, let us first review the general approach to our solution.

-Since we only consider enclosing triangles with an angle of $\omega$, each optimal triangle can be constructed from an $\omega$-wedge that encloses $P$.
-Therefore, we consider all possible $\omega$-wedges that enclose $P$.
-The apices of these $\omega$-wedges lie on an $\omega$-cloud $\Omega$ which consists of a linear number of pieces of circular arcs (refer to~\cite{journals/ijcga/BoseMSS09}).
-Then, for each of these $\omega$-wedges, we find the minimal triangle by identifying a third side.
+Since we only consider enclosing triangles with an angle of $\omega$, each optimal triangle can be constructed from an $\omega$-wedge that touches $P$.
+Therefore, we consider all possible $\omega$-wedges that touch $P$.
+The apices of these $\omega$-wedges lie on an $\omega$-cloud $\Omega$ which consists of a linear number of pieces of circular arcs (refer to~\cite{DBLP:journals/ijcga/BoseMSS11}).
+Then, for each of these $\omega$-wedges, it is possible to find the minimal triangle by identifying a third side.
 For the triangle to be optimal, the midpoint of this third side has to touch $P$ (see Proposition~\ref{proposition n-gon wedge minimal triangle} and Corollary~\ref{corollary n-gon wedge minimal triangle}).
-Hence, for each enclosing $\omega$-wedge, there is one and only one triangle to consider for optimality.
+Hence, for each $\omega$-wedge touching $P$, there is one and only one triangle to consider for optimality.